akras14/alexkras.com/posts/2016/fonrt-page-hacker-news/post.md

 ## 4. First 30 Minutes Decide Everything

 First 30 minutes that your article appears on [https://news.ycombinator.com/newest](https://news.ycombinator.com/newest) is your chance to shine.
-In that time, you article needs to get at least 4 upvotes from different users on different IPs, that saw your article at [https://news.ycombinator.com/newest](https://news.ycombinator.com/newest) ( and not via the direct link - [source](http://alexstechthoughts.com/post/29406022580/how-to-get-on-the-frontpage-of-hacker-news)) in order for Hacker News to start showing it to the larger audience.
+In that time, you article needs to get at least 4 upvotes from different users on different IPs, that saw your article at [https://news.ycombinator.com/newest](https://news.ycombinator.com/newest) ( and not via a direct link - [source](http://alexstechthoughts.com/post/29406022580/how-to-get-on-the-frontpage-of-hacker-news)) in order for Hacker News to start showing it to the larger audience.

-**You must do everything in you power to get as many people as possible to read (and hopefully like) your article.**
+**You must do everything in your power to get as many people as possible to read (and hopefully like) your article.**

 ### Headline Matters!